Thirty Gaddafi fighters found dead at Tripoli camp

 The incident took place at a traffic circle in an area of Tripoli that had been held by forces loyal to Gaddafi.

-The encampment was littered with abandoned food, weapons boxes and wrecked vehicles.
+The encampment was littered with abandoned food, weapons boxes and the shells of wrecked vehicles.
 Blankets had been placed over the dead.

 Elsewhere in the city, a British medical worker said a hospital had received the bodies of 17 civilians believed to have been executed in recent days by government forces.